MRHS-Robotics/documentation/README.md

 ## Our Team

+This 2018-2019 season will be Team Butterfly Effect's 3rd year of working together, and we couldnt be more excited.
+This year we plan to spend more time on design of the robot and, consequently, teaching members the basics of 3D modeling.
 <img src="images/4284_connect_award.jpg" alt="Team 4284" height="200">

 Want to join?
 Just [email us](mailto:mrhs-robotics-team@@googlegroups.com) and a team member will reach out to you.